 Mental Health.
 A nucleus for researching mental health policy and a provider of technical assistance in such areas as service innovation, system reform, workforce development, program evaluation, and other areas, WICHE’s Mental Health Program is another well-used resource.
 The program supported the Idaho Governor’s Office and the Legislature in a strategic-planning process focused on supporting improvements in the state’s behavioral health system.
 This included conducting research for and providing technical assistance to the Governor’s Transformation Workgroup.
 The program also provided technical assistance to the Division of Mental Health in its efforts to examine the need for a forensic psychiatric hospital facility.
 In addition, two Idaho higher education campuses participated in a research study, funded by the National Institute for Mental Health, that focuses on campus mental health and the effects of mental health first aid training for campus residence life staff.

 Other Initiatives.Another initiative, the Master Property Program (MPP), hhelps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact (MHEC) and expanded to the WICHE region, the MPP includes 50 member institutions with total insured values of $83.1 billion; it has generated some $65.4 million in savings for the participating institutions while expanding their coverage.
+Created by the Midwestern Higher Education Compact (MHEC) and expanded to the WICHE region, the MPP includes 58 member institutions with total insured values of $86.4 billion.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.